knuesel/callisto/src/reading/output.typ

 /// Extract outputs from cells specified by 'cell-args'.
 /// Can return several outputs per cell.
-/// - output-type (str | array): The output type(s) to include in the returned array.
+/// - output-type (str | array): Output type(s) to include in returned array.
-///   The valid types are "display_data", "execute_result", "stream" and "error".
+///   Valid types are "display_data", "execute_result", "stream" and "error".
 /// - format (str | array): The format, or order of preference of formats, to
 ///   choose in case of "rich" outputs.
-/// - handlers (auto | dict): Handler functions for rendering various data formats
+/// - handlers (auto | dict): Handler functions for rendering various formats
-/// - ignore-wrong-format (bool): Whether outputs without supported format should be
+/// - ignore-wrong-format (bool): Whether outputs without supported format
-///   silently ignored.
+///   should be silently ignored.
-/// - stream (str | array): The kind(s) of streams to include in the returned array
+/// - stream (str | array): Kind(s) of streams to include in the returned array
-/// - result (str): Use "value" to return just the outputs themselves, or "dict" to
+/// - result (str): Use "value" to return just the outputs themselves, or
-///   return for each output a dict with fields 'value', 'cell', 'type' and additional
+///   "dict" to return for each output a dict with fields 'value', 'cell',
-///   fields specific to each output type.
+///   'type' and additional fields specific to each output type.
 /// -> array of any | array of dict
 #let outputs(
   ..cell-args,